Police hail improved accuracy of facial recognition tech as campaigners urge ban

 It was also found to correctly identify between identical twins.

+South Wales Police had paused its use of the technology amid concerns over discrimination but will resume in the wake of the report.

-But human rights groups Liberty and Big Brother Watch have said the technology is oppressive and has no place in a democracy.
+Human rights groups Liberty, Big Brother Watch and Amnesty have said the technology is oppressive and has no place in a democracy.

 The research, carried out by the National Physical Laboratory, was commissioned by the Met and South Wales Police in late 2021 following fierce public debate about police use of the technology.